hisptz/lodiis-duplicate-finder/README.md

 ```
 yarn build
 ```
-This will create a zip folder in build file, use it to deploy into instance or use bellow command to deploy automatic.
+This will create a zip folder in the build file, use it to deploy into instances or use the bellow command to deploy automatically.
   </li>

 <li>